PopovEvgeniy/sffdecompiler/readme.txt

                               SFF DECOMPILER

-                 Mugen graphics extractor by Popov Evgeniy Alekseyevich
+                 Mugen image extractor by Popov Evgeniy Alekseyevich

             Some code taken from Sffextract by Osuna Richert Christophe

-                             Version 2.0.7
+                             Version 2.0.8

 The program description.

-This program lets you extract graphics from games that are built on the MUGEN game engine.
+This program lets you extract the images from games that are built on the MUGEN game engine.
 This program takes a target file name as the command-line argument.

 Exit codes.